tsdat/tsdat/docs/tutorials/pipeline_customization.md

 !!! note

-    You will need to remove the *Remove missing data points* QC block (the first block with `RemoveFailedValues`) for interpolation to work right.
+    You will need to remove the *Remove missing data points* QC block (the first block with `RemoveFailedValues`) for interpolation to work properly.
 If running multiple QC tests, you will want to make sure they aren't overwriting each other.

 ```yaml title="pipelines/custom_pipeline_tutorial/config/quality.yaml"